 Situated in the heart of Atlanta, one of the world’s most vibrant media centers, the Department of Communication at Georgia State University offers quality educational programs at the undergraduate and graduate level, with the goal of producing productive and socially responsible citizens who understand communication theory and deploy communication skills to improve the human condition.
-With main degree programs in film, journalism, speech, theatre, and media production, the Department reflects the convergence in a fast-transforming media industry.
+With main degree programs in journalism, speech, and media production, the Department reflects the convergence in a fast-transforming media industry.
 Among the subjects explored by communication students are the relationship between journalism and democratic citizenship, the ethical problems associated with the practices of public relations, and communication with the young and elderly at the undergraduate level; community-based media, political speech writing, or gender and violence at the masters level; identity construction, media effects, international journalism, or rhetorical studies at the doctoral level.
 The Department’s faculty are dedicated to teaching students about the crucial role communication processes play in the quality of human life.

 Communication programs at Georgia State University also reflect the extraordinary diversity of the region, and aspire to make the media industries they serve more diverse.
 Georgia State is an urban campus with a diverse student body, including undergraduate and graduate students from around the world, and its location in the heart of downtown Atlanta, Georgia, brings together all of the amenities of a major urban center.
 Diversity is also reflected in the department’s growing faculty; its more than 40 tenure track faculty includes scholars from Italy, Poland, China, Kazakhstan, Japan and Israel, and 10 full-time lecturers who teach in a wide range of communication subjects.